quicktext/qql/tutorials.md

 1. Validating the license token and corpus token:
    1. Is the license token valid?
-      1. If no, the program will exit and show a error message;
+      1. If no, the program will exit and show an error message;
       2. If yes, the program continues executing.
    2. Is the corpus token valid?
-      1. If no, the program will exit and show a error message;
+      1. If no, the program will exit and show an error message;
       2. If yes, the program continues executing.
 2. Validating the schema.
    1. The schema is a valid [JSON](https://en.wikipedia.org/wiki/JSON) file.